-(To see a new video of using compression to master a song really loud, without losing too much punch – and, the price you pay for it – click here.)
+(To see a video showing how to use compression to master a song really loud, without losing too much punch - and, the price you pay for it - click here.)

 Does this analogy make sense to you ?
 How do you feel or think about compression when you're using it ?